Chapter 4 Unbroken Stare

 Speculation hidden behind fake concern.

-“Don’t worry,” Skylar said as she squeezed my hand.
-“There are too many people tonight.
-We probably won’t even run into Eugene or Ruby.”
+"Don't worry," Skylar said, squeezing her hand.
+"There are too many people tonight.
+We probably won't even run into Eugene or Ruby."

-The second their names left her mouth, something sharp twisted deep inside my chest.
+The moment their names left Skylar's mouth, something sharp twisted inside Irene's chest.

-I hated that they still affected me this much.
+She hated that they still affected her this much.

-I buried the feeling quickly as we stepped into the garden.
+Irene quickly buried the feeling as they stepped into the garden.

 Because this was no longer just heartbreak.

-Like the future I spent years believing in had been ripped away so suddenly my mind still couldn’t catch up.
+The future she had spent years believing in had been ripped away so suddenly that her mind still could not accept it.

-Lanterns glowed softly between the trees.
-Stars scattered across the sky.
-Music drifted through the night air.
+Lanterns glowed between the trees.
+Stars filled the dark sky.
+Music drifted softly through the air.

-The lycans moved through the crowd with effortless confidence, and every time one passed nearby, conversations shifted slightly.
+The lycans moved through the crowd with effortless confidence.

 People watched them carefully.